-27 Unmissable Things to Do in Oaxaca City
+27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

-There are so many amazing things to do in Oaxaca City, and incredible places to visit, from museums to historical buildings, archeological sites, art galleries, clothing shops, and some of the best Mexican natural wonders.
+There are so many amazing things to do in Oaxaca City and incredible places to visit, from museums to historical buildings, archeological sites, art galleries, clothing shops, and some of the best Mexican natural wonders.

 Oh!
 And the food!
-In this post, I will tell you all about it, including all the best restaurants, where to stay, and other useful practical tips.
+In this post, I will tell you all about it, including all the best restaurants, where to stay, and other useful, practical tips.

-Every time I visit Oaxaca City I can spend a quiet day reading or working at a coffee shop with a pretty garden, work out by taking a long walk and admiring the architecture, spoil the workout by indulging in delicious food and desserts, or partying the night away drinking a bit of mezcal and dancing salsa music.
+Work out by taking a long walk and admiring the architecture, spoil the workout by indulging in delicious food and desserts, partying the night away, drinking some mezcal, and dancing to salsa music.

 So, let’s wear comfortable walking shoes, and let me take you on this journey.